telerik/fiddler-jam-docs/introduction.md

 ### One-Click Integration with Fiddler Everywhere

 For more complex scenarios where engineers need to run an in-depth investigation in a safe environment where the issue can be reproduced, tested, and shared, the Fiddler Jam Portal supports a seamless integration with the Fiddler Everywhere cross-platform web-debugging application.
-In this way, developers can save and download the captured traffic as an HAR file, or open a Fiddler Jam Portal log directly in Fiddler Everywhere.
+In this way, developers can save and download the captured traffic as an HTTP Archive format (HAR) file, or open a Fiddler Jam Portal log directly in Fiddler Everywhere.
 [Read more about the integration support for Fiddler Everywhere...]({% slug fj-advanced-analysis %})

 ## Suggested Links